scp756-221/course-site/docs/a6/page.md

 ## Manage EC2 instances using the command line

-You will manage your EC2 instances using the  set of command-line tools introduced previously in Assignment 4.
+You will manage your EC2 instances using the  set of command-line tools introduced previously in Assignment 3.
 A copy is also included in the `profiles` subdirectory and described in `profiles/README-aws.md`.
 These tools simplify working with EC2 instances, avoiding the busywork required by the EC2 Web console.

-If you haven't previously configured these, do so now.
+If you haven't previously used/configured these, do so now.
 The copy included require a small amount of one-time setup inside `profiles/ec2.mak` to define the following variables:

   * `SGI_WFH`
   * `KEY`